engin100/950/labs/lab-3.md

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

 - [ ] A picture of your complete circuit with proper color conventions.
-- [ ] A screenshot of your serial **monitor** (not plotter) once all sensors are printing values in the same line (you may want to unplug the Arduino so the data pauses).
+- [ ] A screenshot of your datalog.csv file (screenshot of the file opened) once all sensors are printing values.
 - [ ] Exported images of the finished plots from MATLAB (with labels and calibrations!).
 - [ ] Screenshot of a schematic created in Altium of your entire completed circuit.